ThalitaRibeirao/ThalitaRibeirao/README.md

 #  Hello, human :wave:
  It's a pleasure to have you here.
-Sit down and read some of my projects. :coffee:
+Sit down and enjoy some of my projects. :coffee:

 - Email: thalita_silva@usp.br
 - Number: +55 (11) 93752-3634